 History

-The Caney City Library was established in 1869 by a small group of ladies in the young community.
-It was housed in various places during this era, including Thules Bakery, Post Office, Over Memphills Meat Market, the Porter Building, and the St. John’s Drug Store.
-Ladies of the Sigourneyan Club opened it one afternoon a week.
+The Caney City Library was established in 1869 by a small group of women in the young and growing community.
+During its early years, the library was housed in several locations, including Thules Bakery, the Post Office, above Memphill’s Meat Market, the Porter Building, and St. John’s Drug Store.
+At that time, members of the Sigourneyan Club opened the library one afternoon each week.

-“Served 35 a week” In 1892, the Library found a home in an alcove of the High School in Caney.
+In 1892, the library found a more permanent home in an alcove of the Caney High School.
+Records from the era note that it “served 35 a week.”

 Photo of the Closet Library in 1892.